Jacques Marchais Museum of Tibetan Art

 Jacques Marchais Coblentz was born in 1887 in Cincinnati, Ohio.
 After a career as a child actress in Chicago she went to Boston and married at age 16, had three children, and divorced in 1910.
 After a brief second marriage, she moved to New York City, returned to acting, and associated with people who were interested in Eastern religions and Buddhism.
 About 1920, she married the owner of a chemical factory, and they lived in the rural Staten Island.
 There, she began collecting.
 She opened an art gallery in Manhattan in 1938.
 In 1945 she opened a research library next to her home in Staten Island.

 Marchais had never visited Tibet or the Himalayas, but she had a lifelong interest in the region and sought to find a permanent home for her collection.
 The museum officially opened in 1947.
 The museum, its collection and its history in Staten Island have been chronicled in a book by the same name and 60th anniversary exhibition.
+In 2026, the museum started selling off items that did not fit the collection's scope.

 The museum has not been able to benefit from the Department of Transportation's initiative to draw traffic to the borough's cultural organizations via a new signage program because it lacks a dedicated parking lot and as such it remains somewhat hidden among New York City's cultural organizations.
 Bicycling clubs, however, having easier parking, make it a destination.